wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-android-how-to-use-client-library.md

 When dynamic schema is enabled, Azure Mobile Services automatically generates new columns based on the object in the insert or update request.
 For more information, see [Dynamic schema](https://msdn.microsoft.com/zh-cn/library/azure/jj193175.aspx).

 ##<a name="create-client"></a>How to: Create the Mobile Services client
-The following code creates the [MobileServiceClient](http://dl.windowsazure.com/androiddocs/com/microsoft/windowsazure/mobileservices/MobileServiceClient.html) object that is used to access your mobile service.
+The following code creates the <!-- deleted by customization [MobileServiceClient](http://dl.windowsazure.com/androiddocs/com/microsoft/windowsazure/mobileservices/MobileServiceClient.html) --><!-- keep by customization: begin --> [MobileServiceClient](http://dl.windowsazure.cn/androiddocs/com/microsoft/windowsazure/mobileservices/MobileServiceClient.html) <!-- keep by customization: end --> object that is used to access your mobile service.
 The code goes in the `onCreate` method of the Activity class specified in *AndroidManifest.xml* as a **MAIN** action and **LAUNCHER** category.

 		MobileServiceClient mClient = new MobileServiceClient(
 				"MobileServiceUrl", // Replace with the above Site URL